Mmmm

 Instructions:

-Place milk chocolate pieces in a microwave-safe bowl, and
+Place milk chocolate pieces in a microwave-safe bowl, and microwave at MEDIUM (50% power) for 2 minutes.

 Stir in cereal and peanuts.